2002 Pacific typhoon season

-The 2002 Pacific typhoon season was a slightly above average Pacific typhoon season, producing twenty-six named storms, fifteen becoming typhoons, and eight super typhoons.
+The 2002 Pacific typhoon season was a slightly above average Pacific typhoon season, producing twenty-six named storms, with fifteen becoming typhoons, and eight intensifying into super typhoons.
 It was an event in the annual cycle of tropical cyclone formation, in which tropical cyclones form in the western Pacific Ocean.
-The season ran throughout 2002, though most tropical cyclones typically develop between May and October.
+The season ran throughout 2002, though most tropical cyclones typically develop between May and November.
 The season's first named storm, Tapah, developed on January 11, while the season's last named storm, Pongsona, dissipated on December 11.
 The season's first typhoon, Mitag, reached typhoon status on March 1, and became the first super typhoon of the year four days later.

-The scope of this article is limited to the Pacific Ocean, to the north of the equator between 100°E and the 180th meridian.
-Within the northwestern Pacific Ocean, there are two separate agencies that assign names to tropical cyclones, which can often result in a cyclone having two names, one from the JMA and one from PAGASA.
-The Japan Meteorological Agency (JMA) will name a tropical cyclone should it be judged to have 10-minute sustained wind speeds of at least 65 kph anywhere in the basin, while the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones which move into or form as a tropical depression in their area of responsibility located between 135°E and 115°E and between 5°N–25°N regardless of whether or not a tropical cyclone has already been given a name by the JMA.
+The scope of this article is limited to the Pacific Ocean to the north of the equator between 100°E and the 180th meridian.
+Within the northwestern Pacific Ocean, there are two agencies which assign names to tropical cyclones which can often result in a cyclone having two names.
+The Japan Meteorological Agency (JMA) will name a tropical cyclone if it has 10-minute sustained wind speeds of at least 65 kph anywhere in the basin, while the Philippine Atmospheric, Geophysical and Astronomical Services Administration (PAGASA) assigns names to tropical cyclones which are active in the Philippine Area of Responsibility (PAR), located between 135°E-115°E and between 5°N–25°N, regardless of whether or not a tropical cyclone has already been given a name by the JMA.
 Tropical depressions that are monitored by the United States' Joint Typhoon Warning Center (JTWC) are given a number with a "W" suffix.